-We like to use the wireless dual-probe Maverick ET 732 or the quad-probe, extended range Maverick XR-50 (that we co-developed!) but there are many similar ones to choose from.
+We like to use the quad-probe, extended range SnS-500 Digital Thermometer, but there are many similar ones to choose from.
 With a wireless dual- or quad-probe thermometer, you can use one probe to monitor the grate temp where the turkey sits and one probe to monitor the temp of one or more pieces of meat.
 You can set alarms then go inside to visit with friends and family while your thermometer keeps you informed of your exact cooking temps – no guesswork, no hassle.
-Another recommendation is to use an instant-read thermometer such as the Maverick PT-55.
+Another recommendation is to use an instant-read thermometer.
 Then, when the breast leave-in probe reads 155° – 160° F you can use the instant read to spot-check other parts, or the other breast, to be sure the turkey is at a safe temp everywhere, but not overcooked anywhere!
 When the breasts reach 155° – 160° F, the other parts of the turkey (legs, thighs, wings) will be higher in temp, closer to 175° F perhaps, and this is ok.
 Dark meat can stand a much higher internal temperature and still remain palatable.
 In fact, dark meat taken just up to the safe temp of 160° -165° F can still have an unappetizing slimy texture, so it actually benefits from a higher finished temp.

 A spatchcocked/butterflied turkey may not have the same tray appeal as a classically cooked whole turkey, but that can more than be made up for with the flavor and texture.
 Slice the meat up, leaving skin on the slices where possible.
 Do it while it’s hot, serve promptly and do not cover or ‘tent’ the meat with foil.
 Covering or tenting will cause steam to build up and soften that crispy skin we’ve worked so hard to achieve.